viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

 Your new model will begin training on the images you have tagged, and should be ready after a short time.
 You can view your model's training progress from the **Models** subtab under the [**DATA** page](https://app.viam.com/data/view).

-{{< imgproc src="/tutorials/data-management/model-training-progress.png" alt="The data tab showing the train a model pane with four tags filtered" resize="600x" >}}
+{{< imgproc src="/tutorials/data-management/model-training-progress.png" alt="The models tab on the data page showing a model named my-classifier-model being trained" resize="600x" >}}

 Models that are still being trained appear under **Training**, while models that have completed training and are ready for use appear under **Models**.

-{{< imgproc src="/tutorials/data-management/trained-model.png" alt="The data tab showing the train a model pane with four tags filtered" resize="800x" >}}
+{{< imgproc src="/tutorials/data-management/trained-model.png" alt="The models tab on the data page showing a completed model named my-classifier-model ready for deployment" resize="800x" >}}

 ### Deploy a model